This post contains an affiliate link, you can find my full disclosure HERE.

 Decluttering order for Clothes:

-The first step for the magic of tidying up is to declutter!
+The first step for the magic of tidying up is decluttering clothes!

 After going through my tops, I quickly went through the other sub-categories.
 I have to tell you, a few items that I felt apprehensive about and kept, I have gotten rid of since then.